Poorani-27/AI-ML/AI masterclass _pantech Solutions/readme.md

-# 🚀 Welcome to My AI Master Class Journey!
+# 🚀 Welcome to My AI Master Class Journey

-## Hey there, Tech Enthusiasts! 👋

 Welcome to my AI Master Class Guitar Repository!
 I'm thrilled to embark on this exciting journey of discovery and learning in the realm of artificial intelligence.